Core#

 None

-save_model_summary(model, dataset, filename)[source]#
+save_model_summary(model, shape, device, filename)[source]#

 Save a model summary to a file.